mohilcode/kv-explorer/README.md

 # Wrangler KV Explorer

-A desktop application built with Tauri to explore and manage the local KV storage used by Cloudflare's Wrangler tool.
+A desktop application built with Tauri to explore and manage both local and remote Cloudflare KV storage used by Wrangler.

 ## Features

 - Select a Wrangler project folder to view its local KV namespaces and entries.
+- Connect to your Cloudflare account using Account ID and API Token to access remote KV namespaces.
+- View all KV namespaces in your Cloudflare account.
 - Display KV entries with keys, values (parsed as JSON if possible), expiration, and metadata.
-- Update KV entry values.
+- Update KV entry values for both local and remote storage.
-- Delete one or more KV entries.
+- Delete KV entries.

-**Note:** This app only interacts with Wrangler's local storage, not live Cloudflare KV storage.
+- Comprehensive management of both local and remote KV storage in one interface.

 ## Prerequisites